Vladivostok: Soviet period

 By the decree of the Council of Ministers of the Soviet Union "Issues of the Fifth Navy" dated August 11, 1951, a special regime was introduced in Vladivostok (it began to operate on January 1, 1952); the city was closed to foreigners.
 It was planned to remove from Vladivostok not only foreign consulates, but also the merchant and fish fleet and transfer all regional authorities to Voroshilov (now Ussuriysk).
 However, these plans were not implemented.

 During the years of the Khrushchev Thaw, Vladivostok received special attention from state authorities.
 In 1954, Nikita Khrushchev visited the city for the first time to finally decide whether to secure the status of a closed naval base for him.
 It was noted that at that time the urban infrastructure was in a deplorable state.
 In 1959, Khrushchev visited the city again.
-The result is a decision on the accelerated development of the city, which was formalized by the decree of the Council of Ministers of the Soviet Union on 18 January 1960.
+The result was a decision on the accelerated development of the city, which was formalized by the decree of the Council of Ministers of the Soviet Union on January 18, 1960.
 During the 1960s, a new tram line was built, a trolleybus was launched, the city became a huge construction site: residential neighborhoods were being erected on the outskirts, and new buildings for public and civil purposes were erected in the center.

-In 1974, Gerald Ford paid an official visit to Vladivostok, to meet with Leonid Brezhnev, becoming the first President of the United States to visit the Soviet Union.
+In 1974, Gerald Ford paid an official visit to Vladivostok, to meet with Leonid Brezhnev, becoming the first President of the United States to visit the city.

 On September 20, 1991, Boris Yeltsin signed decree No. 123 "On the opening of Vladivostok for visiting by foreign citizens", which entered into force on January 1, 1992, ending Vladivostok's status as a closed city.

 Modern period

+On 3 November 2010, the remains of the executed uncovered during construction of the Sedanka-Patrokl Highway were reburied in the northern part of the Lesnoe cemetery and an Orthodox cross was raised over the mass grave.

 In 2012, Vladivostok hosted the 24th APEC summit.
 Leaders from the APEC member countries met at Russky Island, off the coast of Vladivostok.
 With the summit on Russky Island, the government and private businesses inaugurated resorts, dinner and entertainment facilities, in addition to the renovation and upgrading of Vladivostok International Airport.
 Two giant cable-stayed bridges were built in preparation for the summit, the Zolotoy Rog bridge over the Zolotoy Rog Bay in the center of the city, and the Russky Island Bridge from the mainland to Russky Island (the longest cable-stayed bridge in the world).
 The new campus of Far Eastern Federal University was completed on Russky Island in 2012.

-In December 2018 the seat of the Far Eastern Federal District, established in May 2000, was moved from Khabarovsk to Vladivostok.
+In December 2018, the seat of the Far Eastern Federal District, established in May 2000, was moved from Khabarovsk to Vladivostok.